AI Code Assistants Are Not Replace-All: When to Trust and When to Verify

 Bryan Heath

-I have been using AI code assistants daily for over a year now.
-Copilot in my editor, Claude Code in my terminal, ChatGPT for rubber-ducking architecture decisions.
-Some days they make me feel like a 10x developer.
-Other days they confidently hand me a bug that takes an hour to track down.
+I've been using AI code assistants daily for over a year now.
+GitHub Copilot in VS Code, Claude Code in my terminal, ChatGPT when I need to rubber-duck an architecture decision at 11pm and my coworkers are asleep.
+Some days these AI pair programming tools make me feel superhuman — I'll scaffold an entire feature in twenty minutes.
+Other days, one of them confidently hands me a bug wrapped in clean code that takes an hour to track down because it *looked* so right.

 Where AI Assistants Genuinely Excel

-There are categories of work where AI assistants are not just good but consistently better than doing it by hand.
-These tend to share a common trait: the output is highly patterned and the correctness is easy to verify.
+There are categories of work where AI-generated code is not just good — it's consistently better than doing it by hand.
+These all share one trait: the output follows well-known patterns and correctness is easy to verify at a glance.

 Boilerplate and scaffolding.
 Need a new Laravel controller with resource methods, a migration, a form request, and a factory?
-AI assistants produce this in seconds and get it right nearly every time.
-The shape of these files is well-established across millions of open-source examples.
+Copilot and Claude Code both nail this almost every time.
+These files follow patterns that exist in millions of open-source repos, so the models have seen every variation.

 Test generation.
-Give an AI assistant a function signature and tell it to write tests, and you will often get surprisingly thorough coverage.
-It remembers edge cases you might forget — null inputs, empty arrays, boundary values.
-The tests themselves are easy to verify: they either pass or they do not.
+Give an AI assistant a function signature and tell it to write tests.
+You'll often get surprisingly thorough coverage — it'll catch edge cases you might skip, like null inputs, empty arrays, and boundary values.
+And tests are easy to verify: they pass or they don't.
+No ambiguity.

 Regex and string manipulation.
-This is perhaps the single highest-value use case.
-Instead of spending fifteen minutes on regex101, you describe what you want to match and get a working pattern in seconds:
+Honestly, this might be the single highest-value use case for AI code generation.
+Instead of burning fifteen minutes on regex101, you describe what you want to match and get a working pattern in seconds:

 // "Match a US phone number in formats like (555) 123-4567, 555-123-4567, or 5551234567"